 Mary asked: How do I clean a dryer lint screen that is already coated with a residue?
 I bought a used dryer that looked great, but the dryer lint screen is almost blocked by a residue which I am assuming is from the dryer sheets.
 How can I get the residue off?
 I have washed it with soapy and water, using a brush, but that didn’t take it off.
 Please help.

 Dryer sheets leave a film on the lint screen that can lead to problems with your dryer.
 This film blocks the air flow, which means the dryer has to use more energy and the heating unit is more likely to burn out sooner.
 Keeping the dryer lint screen clean will keep it working well and nearly double the life of the dryer.
 If you’ve tried cleaning with no success, you may just need to tweak your approach.
-Try this method to keep your dryer working at top performance.
+Try the General Cleaning method below first and if the residue remains, use the Deep Cleaning method.

 You Will Need: